KTStephano/ktstephano.github.io/rendering/opengl/ssbos.markdown

 glBindVertexArray(0);
 glUseProgram(0);

+// Uncomment if you want to explicitly unbind the resouce
+//glBindBufferBase(GL_SHADER_STORAGE_BUFFER, 2, 0);
 {% endhighlight %}

 ## Unbinding?
 Using with multiple shaders?

-There is no need to unbind a shader storage buffer after calling bind buffer base.
+There is often not a need to explicitly unbind a buffer after using `glBindBufferBase`.
 You can overwrite the existing binding at any point by calling the function again with the same binding index but with a different shader storage buffer object.

 If you want the same shader storage buffer to be used by multiple shaders, simply specify the exact same shader storage binding in each of those shaders.
 Then you can call glBindBufferBase once with the index and proceed to use it with multiple shader programs in a row.